Modern Slavery Statement

 We implemented our risk-based approach to identify and assess the risk of Modern Slavery by reviewing RG’s core business operations and its direct supply chain.
 As part of our approach, we constituted a multi-disciplinary team and conducted an initial risk analysis of our customers and direct supply chain, which informed our assessment of relevant risks in conjunction with our overall assessment of Modern Slavery risks in the context of our business.

 RG’s other direct supply chain relationships comprise of manufacturers and maintainers of plant and vehicles, suppliers of parts, logistics contractors, and technical consultancy service companies.
-The initial risk analysis helped us to identify 35 key direct suppliers who might pose a risk, albeit low and this is being further developed in light of our experience dealing with potential allegations or risks of Modern Slavery associated with indirect suppliers as detailed below.
+The initial risk analysis helped us to identify 35 key direct suppliers who might pose a risk, albeit small.
+RG will address this through its supplier questionnaire, which requires direct suppliers to detail that they have a Modern Slavery Policy and how they in turn monitor modern slavery arrangements in their supply chain.
+RG believes this to be a reasonably practicable approach.

 Our effectiveness in combating Modern Slavery and Human Trafficking